soupeater-of-boreal-valley/NPL/readme.txt

 command list for random:

 * d{ num.
---- creates a variable that is 1-*num.*.
+--- creates a variable that is 1 to *num.*.

 * vpick{}
 --- creates a variable this is = a random variable that has perviously been created.